Honestpuck/xworld2016/xworld2016-bash.md

 <div class="notes">
 We can pipe the output of the `date` command to a utility called `awk`.
 This is a powerful text processing language but here we just use a simple command.
 This one just prints some of the fields.
+Awk is often used to trim or reformat the output of another command.
 </div>

 ### LaunchAgents & LaunchDaemons